mlflow/mlflow/.github/pull_request_template.md

 ## Does this PR need docs update?

 - [ ] No. You can skip the rest of this section.
 - [ ] Yes.
-Make sure you have verified below sections.
+Please verify the following:
-  - [ ] Existing samples / documentation have been updated.
+  - [ ] Update existing samples / documentation.
-  - [ ] Additional relevant samples / documentation have been added.
+  - [ ] Add relevant samples / documentation.
-  - [ ] Docs references have been checked / updated.
+  - [ ] Check / update docs references.
   - [ ] Changed pages / sections render correctly in the documentation preview.

 ## Release Notes